asierabreu/cosmics/README.md

 ## Sample Code

-Very basic sample (python) code to read in and display Gaia FITS images is available under <it>sample</it> directory.
+Very basic sample (python) code to read in and display a few Gaia FITS images is available under demo directory.
 Generic matplotlib settings are under templates directory.